Get results. Guaranteed.

 I found tutoring while in high school, in which I assisted students in various subjects.
 I am now a substitute teacher, looking to become a certified teacher very soon.
 I also enjoy meeting new people, as well as helping others solve their problems.
 I am outgoing and willing to do whatever I can to help you succeed.

-Samantha: Atlanta LSAT course instructor
+Matthew: Atlanta LSAT course instructor

 Education & Certification